joexbayer/Wifi-monitor/README.md

-# wifi-monitor
+# Wifi-Monitor

-Experimental toy program to monitor wifi networks using a WiFi adapter in mointor mode.
+Experimental toy program to monitor wifi networks using a WiFi adapter in monitor mode.

+## Requirements

+Linux (Debian), C, Make, ncurses, iw and a wifi adapter that is able to go into monitor mode.

+sudo apt install build-essential sudo apt install libncurses-dev sudo apt install iw